tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

-#### Circlet of Mental Fortitude

-Double this item’s default Mental Defense bonus against attacks from demons and devils.
-In addition, you gain a bonus to saves against effects caused by demons and devils, and to death saves while fighting demons and devils, equal to the doubled default bonus.

-**Quirk:** Suspicious of others’ true natures.

----

 #### Helm of Psychic Armor

 _Recharge 16+:_ When an attack that targets Mental Defense hits you, cancel the attack's non-damage effects against you.